 - 1. Gender equality should be promoted in the implementation of the EU2020.
-As Sweden is often considered as a role model for other countries as regards gender, Sweden should actively promote gender, which is also in accordance with the gender pact. - Gender mainstreaming should be more visible in the 2013 National Reform Programme.
-Concrete measures to eliminate discrimination based on sex and to promote gender equality in all areas covered by the programme should be taken, in accordance with the Treaty.
-The SWL is expecting this from the Government, being considered as a role model for other countries. - 3.
-Reintroduce wage surveys every year in work places with more than 10 employees. - 4.
+As Sweden is often considered as a role model for other countries as regards gender, Sweden should actively promote gender, which is also in accordance with the gender pact. - 2.
+Gender mainstreaming should be more visible in the 2013 National Reform Programme.
+Concrete measures to eliminate discrimination based on sex and to promote gender equality in all areas covered by the programme should be taken, in accordance with the Treaty. - 3.
+Reintroduce wage surveys (pay audits) every year in work places with more than 10 employees. - 4.
 Reintroduce a "Gender equality ombudsman", the Gender equality law and create a separate Gender Equality authority in accordance with the gender political survey from 2005. - 5.
-Individualise the parental leave provisions in order to make it possible for women and men to share equally in family responsibilities. - 6.
+Individualise the parental leave provisions in order to make it possible for women and men to share equally family responsibilities. - 6.
 Right to full time work with possibility to reduce working hours should be fixed by law.
 This is important especially in female dominated sectors.

-Contact details: Swedish Women's Lobby, Ms Gertrud Aström: gertrud.astrom@telia.com segregation persists in training programmes.
+Contact details: Swedish Women's Lobby, Ms Gertrud Aström: gertrud.astrom@telia.com